amabelleS/storages-frontend/README.md

-The frontend was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). mern-stack.
+The frontend was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Available features
+# Community Storages - My First Mern-Stack App

 Users can search for storages by there name, descriotion, or adress (google maps supported), and obseeve each storage items